legalize-dev/legalize-nl/nl/BWBR0017728.md

 It should be the responsibility of an owner/managing agent/skipper to advise that the following requirements for items of personal clothing should be met:

-### 21b.8.3.
-Sleeping Accommodation – Equivalent arrangements to the Maritime Labour Convention 2006 for vessels of 200GT and over and less than 500GT.
+### 21b.8.2.
+Sleeping Accommodation – for vessels up to 3000 GT.

 Attention is drawn to the IMO Code on Noise Levels on Board Ships, Resolution A.468(XII), published 1982.

 Vessels of 3000 GT or more constructed on or after the Maritime Labour Convention, 2006 enters into force should comply with the full requirements of standard A3.1 of the Maritime Labour Convention 2006.

+### 21b.8.5.
+Sleeping Accommodation – Yachts of 3000 GT or more

 ### 21b.9.
 Mess Rooms